Journal of Pharmacy and Bioallied Sciences

 The Journal of Pharmacy and Bioallied Sciences is a quarterly medical journal.
 It is the official publication of the Organization of Pharmaceutical Unity with BioAllied Sciences.
 The current editor-in-chief is R.K.
 Khar.

 Abstracting and indexing

-The journal is abstracted and indexed in EBSCO Databases, Health & Wellness Research Center, Health Reference Center Academic, ProQuest, PubMed/PubMed Central, Scopus, and Summon by Serial Solutions.
+The journal is abstracted and indexed in EBSCO Databases, Health & Wellness Research Center, Health Reference Center Academic, ProQuest, PubMed/PubMed Central, and Summon by Serial Solutions.
+It was indexed in Scopus from 2011 to 2024, when indexing was discontinued.